 Villa Washington features a variety of multipurpose commercial spaces, hidden away behind a deceptively modest facade.
-It was build by Leonard Smith, the engineer who designed the floating Queen Emma Bridge, in 1882.
-With its decorative woodwork and original tiled corridor it has been able to maintain a sense of the past, but with all the comforts of today.
+It was built by Leonard Smith, the engineer who designed the floating Queen Emma Bridge, in 1882.
+With its decorative woodwork and original tiled corridor, it has been able to maintain a sense of the past, but with all the comforts of today.
 ‘Villa Washington’ is a registered monument.

 The top floor of the main building features four large office spaces around a central meeting room with high ceilings and hardwood floors.
-This can be used as a separate unit, or in connection to the floor below.
+This can be used as a separate unit, or in connection to the bottom floor.
 This space also has access to its own bathroom and pantry kitchen facilities.
 The bathroom also has two showers, so if so desired one can use this floor for overnight guests.

-Behind the main building you’ll find a large freestanding meeting room with its own facilities.
+Behind the main building, you’ll find a large freestanding meeting room with its own facilities.
 One could use this space independently from the other two spaces.